BibekGTM/Pygame/README.md

 # Pygame
-Here you can find simple pygame codes(python)
+Here you can find simple ping pong game created using pygame module of python